The Man of Gold (film)

 The Man of Gold (Hungarian: Az aranyember) is a 1962 Hungarian historical film directed by Viktor Gertler and starring András Csorba, Ilona Béres and Ernő Szabó.
 It was based on the novel The Man with the Golden Touch by Mór Jókai, which has been adapted for the screen several times.

+The Man of Gold was the first Hungarian feature film shot in anamorphic widescreen, utilizing Agascope lenses leased from Sweden.